ikrishagarwal/djs-utility/README.md

 # A library to make your discord bot easily.

-`discord.js-helper` is for helping you out to write less code and do your stuff.
+`djs-helper` is for helping you out to write less code and do your stuff.
 It provides you with some pre-written code which you can to do compicated in just cuople of lines.

 # Documentation